MrPio/OmeroMuseum_MongoDB/README.md

-# MuseoOmero_NoSQL_Db
+# Omero Museum MongoDB
-Progetto per la creazione di un database No SQL con MongoDB per il museo tattile Statale Omero (AN)
+Design and implementation of a MongoDB database for the management of the State Omero Museum